QUINTET OF TYPE 5s

 "You wait ages for a 'Deltic', then five turn up at once..."

-Standing in the typical Northern October drizzle, just a handful of eager enthusiasts stood on the platform of Bury Bolton Street, waiting for a very special train.
+Standing in typical Northern drizzle, just a handful of eager enthusiasts waited on the platform of Bury Bolton Street for a very special train.
 Just after midday yesterday, a procession of five 'Deltics' arrived onto the East Lancashire Railway, having run on the main line from the NRM at Shildon.

 Leading the convoy, the former Porterbrook purple Gordon Highlander looks like her old self again.
 The modern WIPAC light clusters have been removed and a more appropriate livery applied.

 The reason for the visit of all five operational 'Deltics' (Tulyar, the sixth survivor, is under restoration at Barrow Hill), is a spectacular Deltic Gathering at the East Lancs this coming weekend (15-16 Oct).
 Along with the usual highlights of regular ELR diesel galas, the five Class 55s will be powering an intensive service, including evening trains on the Saturday.